 Tea is also graded by region.
-Each tea-growing region produces tea with a specific flavor profile and characteristic unique to that particular region.
+Each tea-growing region produces a tea with a specific flavor profile and characteristic unique to that particular region.

-Japan follows a similar grading system, they categorize tea based on style, leaf shape, and production method, such as Sencha, a steamed fresh green tea with a rich grassy flavor.
+Japan follows a similar grading system.
+They categorize tea based on style, leaf shape, and production method, such as sencha, a steamed fresh green tea with a rich grassy flavor.

 Enjoy your time with tea!